APGRoboCop/rcbotold/README.md

 * added: Half-Life: Arena support for 3 additional weapons and stock map waypoints provided
 * added: Memory leak fix for the MegaHAL code by adding temporary pointers for realloc() calls
 * added: Miniz to compress the visibility and learned data
+* added: Wizard Wars now supported!
+(Use v1.2.9 for now)

 * changed: Increased the bot's flexibility
 * changed: Avoid using welder in NS Combat